 Lone Star Republic of Texas.
 Monaco could be compared to a

-gambling Disneyland like Las Vegas or Atlantic City.
-And
+gambling Disneyland like Las Vegas or Atlantic City, and

-Amsterdam is a lot like San
+Amsterdam would be a lot like San

-their former colonies in Bali, Indonesia, Africa,
+former colonies in Bali, Indonesia, Africa, India,

-Copernicus' book (1632)?
-The world's first true
+world's first true

 central bank

-industry, which we believe Amsterdam's main shopping
+industry, which I believe Amsterdam's main shopping

 street Kalverstraat takes it's name from.
 Well,

-Though Holland**
+Holland**

 has changed much through the ages, Amsterdam has